Anxiety in Youth

 - Is upsetting and causes you distress

-If you think anxiety might be a problem for you, take the quiz below.
+You can start learning about your own anxiety by taking this quiz.
+Then, check out the MindShift CBT app for helpful tools that work!
 It’s also important to reach out to others for help.
-Talk to a trusted adult (e.g., parents, family members) or your family doctor.
-Or, get some support from a mental health professional (like your school counsellor, or a psychologist or psychiatrist).
+Talk to a trusted adult (ie. parents, family members) or your family doctor.
+Or, get some support from a mental health professional (like your school counsellor, a psychologist or a psychiatrist).

 Learn about the different types of anxiety with Caretoons, the animated series.
 Featuring two fun and endearing characters, Drexal the Alien and Chris Crust the pizza slice discover how to cope with anxiety in everyday life.
 Drexal the Alien lives on a moon base far away but deals with many of the same fears we do on earth.
 Then there’s Chris Crust, the pizza slice who discovers he can time travel when his future self comes back in time to help him cope with anxiety.
 Follow their adventures on YouTube!

 Help children and teens prepare for school-based vaccinations and other stressors using the CARD™ system (Comfort, Ask, Relax, Distract).
 CARD™ is a science-based, proven framework you can adapt to different situations, like school-based vaccinations, public presentation, and examinations.
 A free CARD™ Toolkit for parents, educators, and health professionals is available for download here.

 Featured Free Downloadable Resources for Anxiety in Youth

 How to Talk to Children and Adolescents About War

 Download this resource to help facilitate a conversation and safe space to talk about war-related trauma and anxiety triggered by traumatic events.